bradkav/PBHbounds/README.md

 ### Citation

-Feel free to use the bounds and code for anything you like, but please link to the repo if you do and cite the DOI.
+Feel free to use the bounds and code for anything you like, but please link to the repo if you do and cite the DOI: [10.5281/zenodo.3538999](https://doi.org/10.5281/zenodo.3538999).